Provably Uncertainty-Guided Universal Domain Adaptation: Related Work

 \subsection{Out-of-Distribution Detection}

 The problem of detecting outliers and anomalies in the data, which named as out-of-Distribution (OOD) detection, has been extensively studied.
 Since we should discover the outliers of the target domain in UniDA, OOD detection is closely related to our method.
 OOD detection has been greatly studied both in the supervised \cite{golan2018deep} and unsupervised \cite{wang2019effective} settings.
 To get some inspirations, we mainly focus on the recent deep learning based approaches with unsupervised settings.
-These methods either estimated the distribution of ID (i.e. In-Distribution) samples \cite{lee2018simple,pidhorskyi2018generative} or used a distance metric between the test samples and ID samples to detect OOD samples \cite{liang2017enhancing,hendrycks2016baseline}.
-Firstly, many of the existing approaches employed the OOD datasets during training \cite{yu2019unsupervised,sun2022out,hendrycks2019using} or validation steps \cite{liang2017enhancing,lee2018simple,vyas2018out,pidhorskyi2018generative,lee2017training,ren2019likelihood,wang2023out}.
+These methods either estimated the distribution of ID (i.e. In-Distribution) samples \cite{lee2018simple,pidhorskyi2018generative,liu2024graph} or used a distance metric between the test samples and ID samples to detect OOD samples \cite{liang2017enhancing,hendrycks2016baseline,chen2023machine}.
+Firstly, many of the existing approaches employed the OOD datasets during training \cite{yu2019unsupervised,sun2022out,hendrycks2019using,gong2024clinical} or validation steps \cite{liang2017enhancing,lee2018simple,vyas2018out,pidhorskyi2018generative,lee2017training,ren2019likelihood,zhou2023interpretable}.
 For instance, in \cite{yu2019unsupervised}, the network was fine-tuned during the training to decrease the inter-sample affinity between ID and OOD distributions.
-Other interesting methods, such as \cite{lee2018simple,liang2017enhancing,vyas2018out}, applied a perturbation on each sample at test time to exploit the robustness of their network in detecting ID samples.
+Other interesting methods, such as \cite{lee2018simple,liang2017enhancing,vyas2018out,wang2019nonconvex}, applied a perturbation on each sample at test time to exploit the robustness of their network in detecting ID samples.
 However, they used some of the OOD samples to fine-tune the perturbation parameters.
 Moreover, methods that relied on generative models or auto-encoders, such as Pidhorskyi \textit{et al.} \cite{pidhorskyi2018generative}, also required hyper-parameter tuning for loss terms, regularization terms, and latent space size.
 The authors in \cite{shalev2018out} proposed to use extra supervision to construct a better latent space and to detect OOD samples with high accuracy through multiple semantic dense representations.
 Although having access to extra information certainly helped boost performance, it could be argued that OOD detectors should be completely agnostic of the unknown distributions, which was a more realistic scenario in the wild.
-Only a few approaches, such as \cite{hendrycks2016baseline,hsu2020generalized,liu2019large,neal2018open,yoshihashi2019classification}, did not require the OOD samples neither during training nor validation.
+Only a few approaches, such as \cite{hendrycks2016baseline,hsu2020generalized,liu2019large,neal2018open,yoshihashi2019classification,wang2024survey}, did not require the OOD samples neither during training nor validation.
 For instance, Hendricks \textit{et al.} and Gimpel \textit{et al.} \cite{hendrycks2016baseline} showed how the softmax layer can be used to detect OOD samples, when its prediction score is below a threshold.
 In \cite{yoshihashi2019classification}, the authors relied on reconstructing the samples to produce a discriminative feature space.
-However, methods that relied on either reconstruction or generation \cite{neal2018open,yoshihashi2019classification,pidhorskyi2018generative} did not perform well in scenarios where sample generation or reconstruction was more difficult, such as large-scale datasets.
-Most recently, Liu \textit{et al.} \cite{xixi2023GEN} introduced GEN, a straightforward yet powerful entropy-based technique for OOD detection that does not rely on any training data statistics, making it suitable for deployment in more constrained model deployment scenarios.
+However, methods that relied on either reconstruction or generation \cite{neal2018open,yoshihashi2019classification,pidhorskyi2018generative,liu2024automatic} did not perform well in scenarios where sample generation or reconstruction was more difficult, such as large-scale datasets.
 Although many methods in OOD detection are instructive for discovering the unknown samples in UniDA, we should also complete the domain alignment which is another challenging problem.